 How long do your customers wait before an agent attends to them?

-Customers do not like waiting on the phone for an extended period and often drop within two minutes.
+Customers do not like waiting on the phone for an extended period and often drop calls within two minutes of waiting.

-Usually, the goal of contact centers is to have lesser queue time.
+Usually, the goal of contact centers is to have a small queue time.
 However, it’s important to note that eliminating queue time isn’t viable; hence call centers should create exciting ways of keeping customers engaged while waiting for an agent to pick up.

 The world’s leading expert on queues Richard Larson said, “Often the psychology of queuing is more important than the statistics of the wait itself.”